dennism501/graphy-react-interview/README.md

 Annotation library.
 Adds ability to place markers.

-I have tried to address markers that are close to each other with layering:
+With a somewhat naive approach, I have tried to address markers that are close to each other with layering:

 On hover, I set the z-index of the marker to a higher value than the normal marker, which makes a marker that's underneath an overlapping marker appear on top of the sibling marker.